-- The response shows an attempt to write a sentence that addresses the task, but the sentence is not correct or fully appropriate. - There are errors in grammar and word choice.
+- The response shows an attempt to write a sentence that addresses the task, but the sentence is not correct or fully appropriate. - There are errors in grammar and word choice. - Errors in spelling/keyboarding may impede meaning.

 "Imagine that you and a partner are going to describe a picture."